Glenn Maxwell: Match-winning innings vs Afghanistan

-Cummins, who scored 12 whilst Maxwell scored 179 in their partnership, joked "A lot of credit should go to Maxi, he played his role beautifully."
+Cummins, who scored 12 whilst Maxwell scored 201, joked "A lot of credit should go to Maxi, he played his role beautifully."
 Maxwell eventually ended the World Cup tournament on a high note, by scoring 400 runs in the whole tournament at an average of 66 striking at 150 while also picking up 6 wickets at a decent economy rate of 4.81 and played a pivotal role in Australia's sixth World Cup title.

-Post 2023 World Cup
+2024–present

 After helping Australia win their record-breaking sixth World Cup, he continued his T20I success into 2024 by scoring his fourth and fifth centuries in his 100th and 102nd T20I appearance.
 In the third match of the Australia vs India series in November 2023, he scored an unbeaten 104 runs off 48 deliveries to lead Australia to a victory total of 223.
 He hit eight fours and eight sixes, including 18 runs off the last over to secure the win.

 He became the second player in men's T20I cricket, after Rohit Sharma, to score four centuries and set the record for the most T20I centuries by an Australian.
 He achieved this in his 92nd batting innings, making him the fastest player to reach four T20I centuries.
 He also tied the record for the fastest century by an Australian batsman in a T20I, reaching it in 47 balls.
 Additionally, he holds the record for the most centuries scored while chasing in T20I history, with three out of four centuries in pressure situations.

 On 11 February 2024, against West Indies in his 94th innings, he scored his 5th T20I century with a 120 not out off 55 balls, again equalling Rohit Sharma for the record of most T20I centuries in a career.

 In May 2024, he was named in Australia's squad for the 2024 ICC Men's T20 World Cup tournament.

 On 2 June 2025, Maxwell announced his retirement from One Day Internationals, after 149 matches over 13 years, including 2 World Cup victories.
 He scored 3,990 runs and picked 77 wickets from his 149 ODI games.

+On 2 December 2025, Maxwell withdrew from the Indian Premier League 2026 auction, announcing his decision through a statement on his Instagram account.